 At the end of the tour, try some of the best whiskeys in the tasting room before you buy a bottle or two.
 And if you join the DIY blending tour (in Chinese only), you can blend a unique bottle of whiskey to bring home!

-Wanglongpi is a gorgeous lake located west of Yilan City.
-From the main road, it is only a few minutes walk into the lake area where you will be greeted by an emerald green lake.
-Follow the guided path around the lake and you will see a red arched bridge, the bridge of nine turns and several cafes southwest of the lake.
+Wanglongpi (望龍埤) is a gorgeous lake located west of Yilan City.
+From the main road, it is only a few minutes walk into the lake area, where an emerald green lake will greet you.
+Follow the guided path around the lake, and you will see a red-arched bridge, a bridge of nine turns and several cafes southwest of the lake.

-On the east end of the lake, there is a hiking trail called Feilong Trail that will lead you up the mountain for great views of the lake at the platform.
+On the east end of the lake, a hiking trail called Feilong Trail will lead you up the mountain for great views of the lake at the platform.

-Take bus 752 from Yilan Station (but take note of bus schedule as buses are not frequent) if you want to spend a leisurely afternoon at Wanglongpi.
+Take bus 755 from Yilan Station (but take note of the bus schedule as buses are not frequent) if you want to spend a leisurely afternoon at Wanglongpi.

-Luodong Night Market spans several streets and blocks; basically it covers all three sides of Jungshan Park.
-Food vendors sell local Yilan street food including green onion pancake and fried chicken.
-Other food vendors have tables and chairs at their stall where you can enjoy a delicious bowl of thick pork soup with garlic.
+Luodong Night Market (羅東夜市) spans several streets and blocks, covering all three sides of Jungshan Park.
+Food vendors sell local street food, including the famous Yilan green onion pancakes (more on that in the next section).
+Other food vendors have tables and chairs at their stalls where you can enjoy a delicious bowl of thick pork soup with garlic.

-Besides food, there are stalls selling clothing, shoes, umbrellas, and many more affordable items.
+Besides food, other vendors sell clothing, shoes, umbrellas, and many more affordable trinkets.

 Rain or shine, the night market will open regardless of the weather.
 And the market is super busy during weekends.
 Go early to avoid the crowd.